 Usually it is recommended to install the required MariaDB packages on the system and let CMake figure where the needed headers and files are.
 Sometimes this is not an option and the packages are installed into a non-standard location.
 Instead of doing it the easy way, let’s extract the package into the /root/ folder!

-We start by downloading the 10.0 version of MariaDB-server from mariadb.org.
+We start by downloading the latest version of MariaDB Server.
 Pick the tarball to get everything as a nice, bundled package.
 CentOS 7 seems to lack wget on a fresh install so let’s install that:

 yum install wget

 cd /root/ wget --content-disposition https://downloads.mariadb.org/f/mariadb-10.0.22/bintar-linux-glibc_214-x86_64/mariadb-10.0.22-linux-glibc_214-x86_64.tar.gz/from/http%3A/mirror.netinch.com/pub/mariadb/?serve